Summary of changes to Google’s Terms of Service

 - We revised the first paragraph of this section to clarify the sources of your legal rights

-This section summarizes the guarantee provided to you by law.
+This section summarises the guarantee provided to you by law.
 This legal guarantee is an assurance that a product or service will perform to a certain standard.

 - We deleted this section because EU law and your local law already determine the scope of our legal responsibilities

-- We revised and reorganized this section for clarity
+- We revised and reorganised this section for clarity

 Taking action in case of problems

 This section describes the reasons why we might remove your content from our services or stop your access to Google services.

 - We added a sentence describing your right to withdraw from these terms if you’re an EEA-based consumer

 This section explains which laws and courts we’ll use to resolve any legal disputes.